Add up your loan costs before you commit

 How much will your loan really cost you?

-Most student loans set a payback time of 10 years after you graduate.
+The time chosen by most students for paying back their student loans is 10 years after graduation.
 Choose any loan amount to see what it will cost you to pay it back in that time, using today’s interest rates.

 Image